 In 2018 Dr. Hoosyar transitioned to the position of Physician Advisor in VA North Texas Health Care System’s Chief of Staff Office, reflecting her interest in developing a more nuanced understanding of the diverse services in the medical center and their interfaces with Veterans experiencing homelessness.
 She is also an Associate Professor at the University of Texas Southwestern Medical Center.
 She is excited to become the Director of the National Center on Homelessness Among Veterans as its mission embodies hers.

 Dr. Hooshyar will be based out of Dallas, TX and can be reached at: Dina.Hooshyar@va.gov

-The FY 2017 National Education Series
+The FY 2019 National Education Series

-Center Research Affiliates
+The Center Welcomes 11 New Research Affiliates

 *To search the entire VA.gov site, please use the search bar in the upper right corner of the webpage